 - 2 semesters of General Chemistry

 Which GRE test is required as part of the application?

 The general GRE test is required.
 We do not require students to take a GRE subject test.
 The institution code for Boston University School of Medicine is 3087.
 MCAT scores may be substituted for the GRE.

 What are the GRE scores and GPA of a typical applicant who is accepted into the program?

-Strong applicants have at least an undergraduate GPA of 3.0 and GRE scores above the 50th percentile.
+Strong applicants have at least an undergraduate GPA of 3.0 and GRE scores above the 50th percentile, though the averages for our admitted students is significantly higher.
 The Admissions Committee also takes work experience, internships, and other academic and career achievements into consideration.

 What should I include in my personal statement essay?

 - your background

 - the reasons why you want to pursue a career in forensic science

 - research and laboratory experience